rpcpool/neonevm-proxy-ansible/README.md

 The playbook creates a new Neon EVM keypair by default located in `/home/neonevm/neonevm-keypair.json`.
 You need to fund this keypair for your EVM to work on the Solana chain.
 The keypair hash can be found in `neonevm.pub` in the deployment directory after the deploy has successfully completed.
 You can transfer funds to this key from any wallet.

+To check the balance for a devnet node (assuming you have the Solana cli installed), you can always run `solana balance -u devnet \`neonevm.pub\``.
+This wallet needs to be kept filled to cover the transaction fees for your proxy on devnet.